Failed Water Tests

 Whether your water comes from a private well or a public source, having your water tested is the first step in protecting yourself and your loved ones from ill effects caused by potentially bad water.
 Once you know what you’re dealing with from the results of your water analysis, you can adequately treat your water.
 UV water disinfection can neutralize many harmful microorganisms and provide peace of mind.

-Testing your water is the first step in protecting your health.
-If you receive your water from a well, it is an essential part of maintaining a safe water source.
 Changes in the appearance, taste, and smell of your water are easily recognizable concerns.
-However, according to the EPA’s Drinking Water from Household Wellsopen_in_new, potentially severe contaminations from bacteria, heavy metals, nitrates, radon, and other chemicals that are naked to our senses can only be determined through testing.
+However, according to the EPA’s Drinking Water from Household Wellsopen_in_new, potentially severe contaminations from bacteria, heavy metals, nitrates, radon, and other chemicals that are invisible to the eye can only be determined through testing.
 Your water test should include analysis for total coliform bacteria, nitrates, total dissolved solids, and pH levels.

-Experts recommend you also speak with your county health department for additional substances you should screen for based on your well’s geography and surrounding agriculture or industry.
+You should also speak with your county health department for additional substances to screen for based on your well’s geography and surrounding agriculture or industry.
 For more information on your particular state’s guidelines, visit Private Drinking Water Well Programs in Your Stateopen_in_new.

 How Do You Know When to Take a Water Test?